brianwisti/dendron-hugo/content/post/2005/03/rebol-babysteps-04-repeating-yourself.md

 >> for num 1 9 1 [ print ["3 x" num "is" 3 * num] ]
 ```

 We have a loop variable, `num`, which starts at `1` and goes up to `9` `1` number at a time.
 Of course, `repeat num 9` does exactly the same thing. `for` tends to be more useful in loops for "real-world" code, though, where you need more control over what’s being looped.
 You want some real world code?
 Hmm.
 Oh, I know.
 Let’s answer the age-old question, "How much should I tip?
-That way we can play a little bit with some *rebol-datatypes|datatypes* while helping out our friends in the food service industry.
+That way we can play a little bit with some [Rebol Datatypes]({{< relref "/post/2004/12/rebol-datatypes.md" >}}) while helping out our friends in the food service industry.
 Hey, what do you expect from me?
 I was a waiter for ten years, so this is the sort of stuff that pops into my head!

 ```plaintext
 >> for bill $10 $20 $1 [